SrihariMadhavan/nap-trap_paper/README.md

 `schema_path`: path to the SQLite database schema (⚠️ **DO NOT CHANGE** To be kept same as the schema path in the example `build.toml` file).

 `fasta_path`: path to fasta containing library reporters and spike ins sequences.  ⚠️ **DO NOT CHANGE** To be kept same as the fasta path in the example `build.toml`.
-If custom reporters need to be used provide the absolute path to the file here and add the `#reporter` or `#spikein` tag to the reporter name
+If custom reporters need to be used provide the absolute path to the file here and add the `#reporter` or `#spikein` tag to the reporter name.
+Insert names must be the same as one used for bowtie alignment

 `selector_path`: path to the `selector.toml` file with instructions to create selectors for analysis and filtering (refer below)